arvimal/ceph_check/README.md

 7. Checks for colocated MONs and OSDs

-8. Checks for RHCS Tech-preview features
+8. Checks for RHCS Tech-preview features being used.

+9. Checks for discrepancies in the CRUSH map.

+10. <And several others in the pipeline>